What is Bullying?

 Background

-Bullying has always been present in UK schools, but until the late 1980s, although people were aware that it happened, it was not an issue of major public concern.
+Bullying has always been present in UK schools, but although people were aware that it happened, it did not feature as a major issue of public concern until the late 1980s.

 As bullying rarely manifests itself in serious physical abuse, it is not usually covered by the criminal law of assault.
 In addition, the fear engendered by bullying and the social stigmatisation that can follow has often made victims unwilling to speak out.